Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/challange6/description.md

 serverInstance = new Server()

-// we can create an arbitrary number of accounts userId = serverInstance.router("/account/new/10") // account nr 1 create with 10 euros userId2 = serverInstance.router("/account/new/0") // account nr 2 create with 0 euros
+// we can create an arbitrary number of accounts userId = serverInstance.router("/account/new/10") // account nr 1 created with 10 euros userId2 = serverInstance.router("/account/new/0") // account nr 2 created with 0 euros

 // we can operate on each accoun independently serverInstance.router("/1/withdraw/2")  // 2 euros taken from account nr 1